Body Jewel is your premiere piercing & body jewelry specialist

 Like what you see?
 Find these great items in our locations nearest you!

 The majority of piercings are performed with internally threaded Titanium 6AI-4V-ELI ASTM-F136.
 We also use niobium and 14kt gold.
 Note, Titanium and niobium items can be anodized in many different colors for free.
-We just need few extra minutes to anodize and then sterilize in or statim autoclave.
+We just need a few extra minutes to anodize, and then sterilize your jewelry in our statim autoclave.

 Anodizing is a process where a coating is built up on the surface of certain metals (titanium, niobium, tantalum, aluminum, magnesium and zinc) by heating, with chemicals, or by electricity.
 In the case of titanium, the coating that is built up is a layer of titanium dioxide.
 Titanium dioxide, which is also known as titanium oxide, occurs naturally on the surface of titanium.
 Anodizing does not involve any dyes.
 The color on the surface is apparent because light reflects through the created oxide layer to create a color.
 Without the presence of light that color wouldn’t be there.
 Light reflects off of the surface of titanium.
 When a piece is high polished and not anodized, it reflects its mirror finish.
 When a piece is anodized, the light has to reflect [refract] off of the surface through the added oxide layer.